Image

 An Early Feasibility Study of the HighLife 28mm Trans-Septal Transcatheter Mitral Valve Replacement System

-Testing a new valve replacement system for heart health.
+Exploring a new heart valve replacement method for mitral valve issues.

 Recruiting